awesome-astra/docs/docs/pages/aiml/llm/langchain.md

 models (LLMs): among its features are support for memory, vector-based similarity search, an advanced prompt templating abstraction and much more.

-LangChain comes with a Python and a Javascript implementation.
+LangChain comes with a Python and a JavaScript implementation.
 This section targets the Python version.

 <div class="nosurface" markdown="1">